appsmithorg/appsmith-docs/website/docs/reference/widgets/multiselect.md

 ### Transform data using JavaScript

-If the data retrieved from the database query is not in the desired format, you can use JavaScript to transform it before passing it to the Multiselect widget.
+If the data retrieved from the query is not in the desired format, you can use JavaScript to transform it before passing it to the Multiselect widget.

 1. Lets consider using the `users` table in the database and fetch the unique country values using the following `getdata` SQL query: